(801) 756-3737

 We’ve all been told the following by some dentist in our lives: Brush your teeth, stop eating sugar, and you won’t get cavities.

 This isn’t wrong advice but it’s not the WHOLE story.
-In this article, we talk about what a cavity really is, and what the best practices are to prevent them.
+In this article, we talk about what a cavity really is, the causes of cavities, and what the best practices are to prevent them.

 Think of your mouth as a battlefield, and your teeth as the soldiers you’re trying to protect.
-The acid and bacteria that build up in your mouth are the biggest enemies to strong teeth.
+The acid and bacteria that build up in your mouth are the biggest enemies to strong teeth, leading to the process by which cavities form.
 If your mouth is acidic (from diet and overall health issues), that acid pulls minerals out of the enamel, leaving your teeth weak and vulnerable to further attack.

 If enough minerals are pulled out (called demineralization), bacteria can